 Holidays Do Not Factor In to Overtime Calculations

 An employee can earn holiday pay and overtime in the same week only if the employee spends more than 40 hours doing actual “work” (in California overtime is paid by day).
 Let’s say the employee puts in 36 hours during a holiday week plus he gets his 8 hours paid holiday.
 That holiday pay does not figure into the overtime calculation.
 The payroll would look like this: 40 “regular” hours and 8 “holiday” hours at the the regular rate.

-Other types of non-working pay includes sick, vacation, bereavement, jury duty, ect. which are treated similarly with regard to overtime.
+Other types of non-working pay include sick, vacation, bereavement, jury duty, ect. which are treated similarly with regard to overtime.
 We have written about the topic before.
 Take a look at this post: Do Vacation Hours Count As Overtime.